LivingCat/Closed-Community-MaaS-Simulator/journal.md

 * Added Users
 * Users choose (randomly) a transportation method
 * Users have the "result" of the commute (time, cost, awareness)

+# 13-12-2019

+* Added Reinforcement learning

+# 14-12-2019

+* Tensorboard
+* Tried different personality types - need to work on that